canonical/hotsos/defs/README.md

  * the next level contains definitions which can be organised using any combination of files and directories e.g. you could put all definitions in a single file or you could have one file per definition.
-You can then use directories to logically group your defintions or you can use a tree structure within any of the files.
+You can then use directories to logically group your definitions or you can use a tree structure within any of the files.
- * this structure uses the format provided by github.com/dosaboy/ystruct i.e. a tree where each level contains "overrides" and "content".
-Overrides follow an inheritance model so that they can be defined and supersceded at any level.
+ * this structure uses the format provided by *github.com/dosaboy/ystruct* i.e. a tree where each level contains *overrides* and "content".
+Overrides follow an inheritance model so that they can be defined and superseded at any level.
 The content is always found at the leaf nodes of the tree.
  * it should always be possible to transpose the filesystem tree structure to a single (file) yaml tree.

+TIP: to use a single quote ' inside a yaml string you need to replace it with
+     two single quotes.

+## Overrides

+Overrides are blocks of yaml with a pre-defined meaning.
+They are used to provide specific information or structure and must be supported by the associated handler.

-Overrides can be defined at any level in the tree and apply to all definitions both at the same level and below.
-Since we have the means to define this within a single file or using directory to group definitions, the latter approach means the overrides will need to be in their own file and we therefore need a way to identify that they apply to all peers and below.
-To achieve this we put the overrides into a file that has the same name as their parent directory e.g.
+Overrides abide by rules of inheritance and can be defined at any level.
+They are accessed at a leaf and can be defined and overridden at any level.
+Since definitions can be organised using files and directories, the latter requires a means for applying directory globals.
+To achieve this we put the overrides into a file that shares the name of the directory e.g.

 ```
 pluginX/groupA/groupA.yaml